 Despite DACA’s overwhelming success, the future of the policy—and the Dreamers protected by it—is facing urgent legal threats.

-A federal judge in Texas ruled in 2021 that the DACA policy is unlawful, barring the government from accepting new applications; for now, current DACA holders are still permitted to renew their status every two years as outlined by the original policy.
-In October, the Court of Appeals for the Fifth Circuit agreed with the lower court’s decision finding the DACA policy is unlawful, but permitted renewals to continue while the Texas court reviews the case again.
+A federal judge in Texas ruled in 2023 that the DACA policy is unlawful, barring the government from accepting new applications; for now, current DACA holders are still permitted to renew their status every two years as outlined by the original policy.
+In the months ahead, the Fifth Circuit will hear arguments on the legality of DACA with no guarantee that renewals will continue after a likely negative ruling and the case is submitted to the Supreme Court.
 As DACA continues to be litigated in the courts, analysis by FWD.us makes clear the severe damage to the U.S. economy and to millions of U.S. families that would occur if DACA ends, or if DACA renewals are not allowed to continue.1